dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

       commodity is a bit upsetting to me. but they are tools to push for the change you want to see.

+#### Bartering with Political Resources

+There's really no well-defined value for many of these resources, so it's like a barter system for various commodities.

+Or so I assume.
+I only watch C-SPAN when it's exciting.
+Usually for the season premieres.
+Oh and their epic miniseries.
+You know, like the new Marvel crossover where congressmen are secretly superheros who fight crime, but they can't because they're stuck in a committee hearing about what to do with all the remaining payphones.

+If they did that, there wouldn't be any more payphones to use to change into their alter-ego super hero costumes, so they can skip committee hearings to fly out to the Fortress of Solitude and kick it in Superman's sweet new crib ...
+I mean, fight crime.
+They couldn't fight crime.
+So nope.
+They're stuck in a committee deadlock.
+They diverted donations and propped up a SuperPAC to save all the payphones.

+Jesus, what would you do?
+You already know if you show up to that committee hearing once, the anti-payphone cabal is going to force a vote ... or you could kick it with Superman in freaking Antartica.

+Anyways, bartering for this or anything else requires that you be creative and flexible in finding ways to offer value to others.
+Like the way you snuck that amendment onto the bill to send the Queen a birthday card.
+You know, the amendment where your UK compatriots agreed to send over those giant Tardis phone booths in exchange for an official apology on Austin Powers.
+Those things are roomy!
+Plenty of space to change real quick to fly out to the Fortress for beerpong with Superman.
+The anti-payphone cabal?
+They're not gonna see it coming.
+Suckers.
+They're negotiating for nothing!
+Fuck 'em.
+Plus those Tardis things have time travel!
+You and superman can finally wrestle some velociraptors and screw with cavemen.
+It's gonnnna be sooo awesome!

+So yeh.
+Totally listen to me.
+I have tons of experience here.
+Seriously though, rookies on Capital Hill need to work harder to obtain resources, which to some degree, they're expected to contribute towards party goals.

 #### Limited Resources

   - some resources are fixed in some way.